SamPusegaonkar/ComputationalGeometry/quadTree/ReadMe.md

   <h2> Introduction </h2>

-  Given a 2D image in a file format, generate a quad tree!
+  Given a 2D image in a file format, generate a quad tree & also find intersection of 2 quad trees!

   <h2> Required Material </h2>

     0. gcc </br>
     1. A txt file with the points of a image.
 (Example shown below)
-    2. Your txt file should be inside the 'input' folder!
+    2. Your txt file should be inside the './input' folder!

   <h2>Run instructions </h2>